h365chen/cicd-as-autograder/docs/src/setup_student_repos.md

 # Setup Student Repos

-Forking the `ece100/root/a0/starter` repo seems to be the most convenient way to create student repos.
-However, this step cannot be trivially done through `glab`.
-Although `glab` supports to fork a repo using the command line, it does not allow us to control which target group the repo will be forked into.
-It always assumes you fork the repo into your personal namespace.
+Forking the `ece100/root/a0/starter` repository is likely the most convenient way to create student repositories.
+However, this step cannot be easily performed through `glab`.
+Although `glab` supports forking a repository via the command line, it does not allow control over the target group.
+That said, the repository is always forked into your personal namespace by default.

+Therefore, we have two options:

-Therefore, either we ask students to manually fork the `starter` repo using the web interface, or we copy the `starter` repo into `stu-00` locally, then push the repo into the target group, i.e., `ece100/term-00/a0/stu-00`.
+1. Ask students to manually fork the `starter` repository using the GitLab web interface.
+2. Copy the contents of the `starter` repository into a local folder (e.g., `stu-00`), and then push it to the desired target group, such as `ece100/term-00/a0/stu-00`.

-There are many tools available for achieving it.
-I will demonstrate one of them to achieve it.
+There are many tools available to automate this process.
+I will demonstrate one approach to achieve it.

 (TODO)